akhilnaik123/HR-Analysis/README.md

 # HR-Analysis

-Objective--
-Help an organisation to improve employee performance and improve employee retention (ie. ruduce attrition) by creating a HR analysis dashboard
+Objective: Contribute to organizational growth by enhancing employee performance and minimizing attrition through the creation of an HR analysis dashboard.

-Process included
+Process:

-1) Importing and verifying data. few transformations and cleaning in power query
+- Importing and Thoroughly validating data, incorporating essential transformations and cleaning using Power Query.
-3) Identifying & Creating Measures
-4) Validating all data
-5) Creating Dashboard using appropriate Visualization.
+- Identifying and formulating key measures.
+- Thoroughly validating all data.
+- Crafting a comprehensive dashboard using relevant visualizations.